RekGRpth/mustach/README.md

 - `NO_USE_VALUE_ESCAPE_FIRST_EXTENSION_FOR_MUSTACH`

-  This macro fordids automatic escaping of coparison sign appearing at first column.
+  This macro fordids automatic escaping of comparison sign appearing at first column.

 - `NO_JSON_POINTER_EXTENSION_FOR_MUSTACH`